 How to work out: how much critical illness cover you need

-Obviously there are some unknowns when trying to work this out – like what the diagnosis could be and what costs it could bring with it – but there are also lots of knowns which you can use to help make a calculated decision.
+Obviously there are some unknowns when trying to work this out – like what the diagnosis could be and what costs it could bring with it – but there are also lots of knowns which can help you make a calculated decision.
 These include:

 - Your monthly outgoings now, including essentials like rent/mortgage, bills, and food

 - Your monthly outgoings in the future, as far as you can estimate – e.g. do you plan to pay university fees for your children?
 Or do you have debts that will be paid off soon?

 - How much you want to cover the potential costs associated with treatment and recovery, in case you became critically ill

 - How much you want to cover the cost of potential home alterations needed after being diagnosed with a critical condition

 - How much you have in savings or other assets that you could use to offset your need for critical illness cover

 With any kind of insurance, it’s also worth bearing in mind that your needs might change over time – they could go up, down, or stay the same.
 What you’d need to cover in terms of monthly expenses if you claimed in 5 years’ time, for example, might be different to what you’d need if you claimed in 20 years’ time.
 This all needs factoring in when choosing what kind of cover to go for.